kanflo/ADS-B-funhouse/README.md

 | lon          | Lontitude                                 | 13.33108
 | lat          | Latitude                                  | 55.29126
 | vspeed.      | Vertical climb/descend rate [ft/min]      | 2240

+If you feed adsbhub.org, you can receive an aggregated feed in return.
+This feed is in SBS1 format and only contains message types 1,3 and 4.

+For this to work, you need to register up to 4 IP addresses with adsbhub and connections from these addresses to data.adsbhub.org port 5002 will succeed.
+Then, use their feed like so:

+`% ./flighttracker.py  --dump1090-host data.adsbhub.org --dump1090-port 5002 <any other arguments>`

 ### Some notes